shipt/specter/README.md

    docker run <<YOUR_IMAGE_FROM_STEP_3>>
    ```

-Note: You will probably want to set some other ENV vars in order to get steward working for you.
+Note: You will probably want to set some other ENV vars in order to get Specter working for you.
 The ENV vars can be found [here](https://github.com/shipt/specter/wiki/Running-Specter).

 ## Deployment